thekid510/thekid510/README.md

 - 👋 Hi, I’m @thekid510 / James Freund
-- 👾 I am a Full Stack Web Developer
+- 👾 I am a Full Stack Web Developer Currently looking for frontend job oppurtunities.
 - 🎮 I'm a coding enthusiast thats loves to game!
 - 🥂 Fun Fact: You have to buy a ticket to win the Lottery!
 - 📫 How to reach me https://www.linkedin.com/in/jamesgfreund/